usharma123/Tools/README.md

-# Problem Solver MVP
+# Benched – Agentic Solver

-A sophisticated AI-powered analysis system that combines statistical analysis tools (Markov chain Monte Carlo simulations and A/B testing power analysis) with interactive HTML visualizations.
-The system uses a FastAPI backend (powered by Uvicorn) for computational tools and a Next.js frontend for user interaction.
+Benched is a clean, modern agentic analysis system that combines a FastAPI worker for statistical tools and a Next.js UI.
+It features a redesigned gradient UI, a centered hero with an integrated input pill, machine-checkable success criteria, and rich artifacts (plots/HTML) returned by tools.

 ## Architecture